ott-jax/ott/README.md

 Most of OTT is, for now, supported by a sturdy, versatile and efficient implementation of the Sinkhorn algorithm that takes advantage of JAX features, such as [JIT](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Using-jit-to-speed-up-functions), [auto-vectorization](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap) and [implicit differentiation](https://jax.readthedocs.io/en/latest/notebooks/Custom_derivative_rules_for_Python_code.html).

-An typical OT problem has two main ingredients: a pair of weight vectors `a` and `b` (one for each measure) and a ground cost evaluated on the pair of measures, cast usually as a pairwise cost matrix.
-OTT encapsulates the ground cost (and several operations associated with it) in a `Geometry` object.
-The most common geometry is that of two point clouds compared with the squared Euclidean distance, as used in the example below:
+A typical OT problem has two ingredients: a pair of weight vectors `a` and `b` (one for each measure), with a ground cost matrix that is either directly given, or derived as the pairwise evaluation of a cost function on pairs of points taken from two measures.
+The main design choice in OTT comes from encapsulating the cost in a `Geometry` object, and bundle it with a few useful operations (notably kernel applications).
+The most common geometry is that of two clouds of vectors compared with the squared Euclidean distance, as illustrated in the example below:

 ## Example